-An unused face for a seventh enemy can be found among the Level Select graphics.
-There are only six enemies in the final game, five of which can be selected from the Level Select screen.
-The unused enemy appears to be an In-Betweener, a foe present in the Silver Surfer comic books.
+An unused face for a seventh enemy (seemingly an In-Betweener, a foe present in the Silver Surfer comic books) is present among the level select graphics.
+There are only six enemies in the final game, five of which can be selected from the level select screen.

 To access a password screen, press Up on Controllers 1 and 2 at the title screen.
 A high-pitched noise will play if a valid password is entered, and an explosion sound effect will play for an invalid password.